neuroidss/Singularity-Agent-Factory/README.md

 *   **`Command` Mode:** The safest mode.
 The agent only acts upon direct user instructions.
 *   **`Assist` Mode:** The agent acts as a co-pilot.
 It analyzes a request and proposes a plan of action (e.g., "I suggest creating a new 'Calculator' tool"), which the user must explicitly approve or reject.
 *   **`Swarm` Mode:** This mode unleashes a **collective of agents** to work on a single, high-level goal.
 It is designed to test collaborative problem-solving and emergent specialization.
 Its key feature is **meaningful skill sharing**: when one agent creates a new tool, it also shares the *purpose* for that tool, allowing the entire collective to understand and utilize the new capability more effectively.
 *   **`Autonomous` Mode:** This is the most advanced mode for a *single agent*.
 The agent is given a strategic directive: **achieve true, long-term autonomy**.
-It analyzes its own limitations and generates its own goals to overcome them, governed by a daily action limit to ensure strategic use of resources.
+It analyzes its own limitations and generates its own goals to overcome them, governed by a daily action limit and an energy economy to ensure strategic use of resources.

+## The Resource Economy: A Foundation for Strategy
+To ground the agent's actions in a stateful, strategic context, the simulation now includes a simple resource economy.
+*   **Energy**: The agent's core resource, required to use its more advanced tools.
+*   **Resource Gathering**: The environment contains a "Resource" (💎) and a "Collection Point" (🏦).
+The agent must formulate a plan to navigate to the resource, pick it up, and deliver it to the collection point.
+*   **Tool Costs**: Creating new tools, improving them, or using advanced analytical functions costs Energy.
+This forces the agent to balance its creative or analytical actions with the need to replenish its resources.
+*   **Strategic Behavior**: When low on Energy, the agent's `Autonomous Goal Generator` will automatically prioritize finding and delivering a resource, demonstrating a basic survival instinct.
+This economic layer transforms simple task execution into a strategic game of resource management.

 ## How It Works: The Agent Lifecycle